Evelyn Welch: Controversy

-As the Vice Chancellor is responsible for research at the University of Bristol, Welch has seen the University become the focus of a campaign to end the use of controversial forced swim tests (FSTs) at the University.
+As the Vice Chancellor is responsible for research at the University of Bristol, Welch has seen the university become the focus of a campaign to end the use of controversial forced swim tests (FSTs) at the university.
 Scientists at the University of Bristol have been involved in the forced swim test since 1998 and it has involved them placing rodents in inescapable containers of cold water for 15 minutes to observe their responses to what the scientists call a "life-threatening situation".

 Welch, as Vice Chancellor has been publicly criticised on a number of occasions.
 One group of students occupied the lobby of Beacon House to demand that Welch personally respond to their request that the university end the FST.
-Subsequently, the animal rights group People for the Ethical Treatment of Animals has confronted Welch on two occasions on her continued backing for the University's use of the test, once at an alumni event in New York, and a second time at a panel event in Bristol which also included University of Birmingham Vice Chancellor Adam Tickell, and the then Labour Party shadow education minister Matt Western.
+Subsequently, the animal rights group People for the Ethical Treatment of Animals has confronted Welch on two occasions on her continued backing for the university's use of the test, once at an alumni event in New York, and a second time at a panel event in Bristol which also included University of Birmingham Vice Chancellor Adam Tickell, and the then Labour Party shadow education minister Matt Western.
 In August 2024, Welch was the named recipient of an open letter from actress Anjelica Huston calling on her to end FSTs on rats and mice in labs at the university’s research departments.

+The tests were discontinued in January 2025.